Mafia II: Plot

-Vito quickly finds his life falling into turmoil after Francesca distances herself from him because of his mobster lifestyle, and his house is destroyed in a firebombing by the Irish Mob.
+Vito quickly finds his life falling into turmoil after Francesca distances herself from him because of his violent lifestyle and his house is destroyed in an arson attack by the Irish Mob.
 To rebuild his fortunes, Vito joins Joe and Henry to profit from the sale of heroin bought from the city's Triads.
 However, Carlo, who is also conducting drug operations behind the Commission's back, learns about this and demands a cut of their profits.
-When Vito and Joe go to meet with Henry to discuss the matter, they witness the Triads publicly executing him and escaping with their money.
-The pair pursue them, killing a high-ranking Triad lieutenant in the process, but fail to retrieve the money.
+When Vito and Joe go to meet with Henry to discuss the matter, they witness the Triads publicly murdering him and escaping with their money.
+The pair pursue and kill them, but fail to retrieve the money.
 Indebted to loan shark Bruno Levine, whose money they borrowed for the heroin deal, Vito and Joe take on various jobs to raise money, including the assassination of retired mobster Tommy Angelo.
-When Vito visits Derek in search of work, he discovers that the latter ordered his father's death, and kills him in revenge.
+When Vito visits Derek in search of work, he discovers that Derek ordered his father's death, and kills him in revenge.
 Meanwhile, the Vinci family kidnaps and tortures Joe.
 Vito manages to save him, but the pair learn that their actions have sparked a war between the Mafia and the Triads.

-After paying off the debt to Bruno, revealed to be the same loan shark his father was indebted to, Vito is called by Carlo to the planetarium for a meeting.
-On the way there, Leo picks him up and chastises him for the problems he caused, before confirming that Henry was a federal informant and that Carlo wants to kill Vito for vouching for him.
-However, grateful to Vito for previously saving his life, Leo has arranged for him to be spared by both the Commission and the Triads as long as he kills their common enemy: Carlo.
-At the planetarium, Vito discovers that Carlo offered to make Joe a caporegime if he killed him.
-However, Joe refuses and helps Vito kill Carlo.
-Outside, the pair are greeted by Leo, who takes Vito with him to celebrate, while Joe is driven off in a separate car.
-When Vito asks where Joe is being taken, Leo reveals that he was not part of their deal, leaving Vito to watch helplessly as his friend is taken away to whatever fate awaits him.
+After paying off the debt to Bruno, revealed to be the same loan shark his father was indebted to, Vito is confronted by Leo, who chastises him for the problems he caused.
+Leo confirms that Henry was indeed a federal informant and that Carlo wants to kill Vito for vouching for him.
+However, thankful for Vito previously saving his life, Leo arranges for him to be spared by both the Commission and the Triads as long as he kills their common enemy: Carlo.
+Vito confronts Carlo, who offers to make Joe a caporegime if he kills Vito.
+Joe refuses and helps Vito kill Carlo.
+The pair are greeted by Leo, who takes Vito with him to celebrate, while Joe is driven off in a separate car.
+Vito agitatedly asks where Joe is being taken.
+Leo reveals that he was not part of their deal, leaving Vito to watch helplessly as his friend is driven to whatever fate awaits him.